Domovoi14/Programming-Challenges/README.md

 # Programming-Challenges
-Using /g/'s huge list of programming challenges, I aim to complete almost every single one in either python or VB.NET
+Using /g/'s huge list of programming challenges, I'll complete them as I can, but no promises.

 A link to the challenges is hosted on imgur, here: http://i.imgur.com/2n1IBkC.png